davidasboth/davidasboth.github.io/content/articles/machine learning/introduction-to-k-means-clustering.md

 to set manually.

-Due to the random nature of the initialisation of the algorithm, and the uncertainty in the correct value for $k$, it is advisable to re-run the algorithm multiple times and decide on which configuration to use.
+Due to the random nature of the initialisation of the algorithm, and the uncertainty in the correct value for $k$, you might find re-running the algorithm multiple times gives you different results.

-### Subjective Evaluation
+#### Subjective Evaluation

 As with unsupervised algorithms in general, evaluating the outcome is partly subjective.
 There are objective measures with which we can